-Reason for ending the tenancy Length of notice required Without grounds (parties can agree on an 2 weeks after the notice is given for a periodic agreement. earlier date in writing) 14 days or the day the agreement ends (whichever is later) for a fixed term agreement.
+Reason for ending the tenancy Length of notice required Without grounds (parties can agree on an earlier date in writing) 2 weeks after the notice is given for a periodic agreement 14 days or the day the agreement ends (whichever is later) for a fixed term agreement.
 If you and the tenant both agree to an earlier date in writing, a fixed term agreement can be ended without grounds.
 Unremedied breaches (by the lessor) 7 days after the notice is given.
 Lessor's intention to sell premises within the first 2 months of a tenancy 2 weeks after the notice is given if the tenant was not advised in writing of the sale at the signing of the agreement.

-Condition of the property 14 days after the notice is given.
-Notice must be issued within first 7 days of the tenant moving in, if the premises are: not fit for the tenant to live in not safe or not in good repair in breach of health and safety laws not compliant with minimum housing standards.
-The tenant should not give a Notice of intention to leave (Form 13) on this grounds if the circumstances mentioned above were caused by an action or failure of the tenant.
+Rental property not in good repair 14 days notice if within first 7 days of tenant moving in or if premises are not in good condition.
 Death of a sole tenant 2 weeks after the tenant's representative gives written notice, or 2 weeks after the owner/manager gives the tenant's representative written notice, or a day agreed between the tenant's representative and the owner/ manager, or a day decided by QCAT.
-Death of a co-tenant 14 days after the notice is given.
+Death of a co-tenant 14 days notice.
 Non-compliance by the lessor to a QCAT order 7 days after the notice is given.
 Lessor fails to comply with repair order 14 days after the notice is given.
 Non-liveability Same day the notice is given.
 Compulsory acquisition 2 weeks after the notice is given.
 Experiencing domestic and family violence Can end their interest in the tenancy 7 days notice but can vacate immediately (refer to the RTA website for more information).